fraunhoferfokus/openstack-formula/HOWTO.rst

 to our controller.
 The whole subsection is only about this one file.

+.. note:: You can't have two lines in a YAML file starting
+    with the same string as those a keys for mappings (dictionaries in Python).
+    See http://yaml.org/ for the YAML specification.

 Those are values for pillar-keys you already know::

     roles: